 Thoughout the world, there are countless examples of Nature achieving the unimaginable.
-If we could only witness a handful of these first hand, it would change our perception of life (and ourselves) forever.
+If we could only witness a handful of these first hand, this would likely change our perception of life (and ourselves).

 After a dash for life across the open sand and into the ocean, green sea turtle hatchlings proceed to swim the oceans of the world for a period of 20-50 years before reaching sexual maturity.
 They then finally return to the exact same beach they originally set out from, to lay eggs of their own.
 It has been suggested these remarkable creatures utilise the electromagnetic fields of the earth to navigate home from across the globe.